State Systemic Improvement Plan

 NH's SSIP Organization Chart

-NHED posted a funding opportunity in April 2023 for NH schools to apply to participate in the Bridging the Gap in the 603: Pathways to Literacy Proficiency Pilot.
-Applications were reviewed and four schools were accepted into the pilot.
+In October 2024, the NHED posted a funding opportunity for NH schools to apply to participate in Bridging the Gap in the 603: Pathways to Literacy Proficiency.
+Applications were reviewed and four schools were accepted into the second cohort as a result of their commitment and readiness to implement structured literacy.
+The following schools have been accepted to participate:

 These schools will participate in LETRS professional development training teaching the skills needed to master the foundation and fundamentals of reading and writing instruction – phonological awareness, phonics, fluency, vocabulary, comprehension, and written language.
 The purpose of the LETRS training is to increase capacity for providing and overseeing reading instruction and structured literacy based on the science of how children learn to read.